says Dave Worsman, MD, Ochiba Business Solutions

 Who is your manufacturing hero?

 As an IT veteran of 30 years I would have to say Oliver Wight has been the biggest influence on both IT and manufacturing.
 His principles educated manufacturers in the 80s and 90s.
-While some of the techniques he preached have moved on, the knowledge he provided to developers enabled systems to be automated with IT was invaluable.
+While some of the techniques he preached have moved on, the knowledge he provided to developers in IT was invaluable.
 He viewed MRP not as ‘getting software running on the computer’ but as using programs to run the business.

 What will the industry look like in 20 years’ time?

-The evolution of manufacturing techniques and equipment will undoubtedly define how manufacturing will look in 20 years.
-There is no doubt that the world of ‘Big Data’ and the ‘Internet of Things’ will accelerate the need for product changes and actually shorten the gap between product designers and consumers.
-This in turn will put more pressure on delivering these changes to market to gain the competitive advantage.
+The evolution of manufacturing techniques and equipment will define how manufacturing will look in 20 years.
+There is no doubt that the world of ‘Big Data’ and the ‘Internet of Things’ will accelerate the need for product changes.
+While actually shortening the gap between product designers and consumers.
+This will put more pressure on delivering these changes to market to gain the competitive advantage.
 A lot of UK companies that have relied on design skills and off shore manufacture may well be forced to bring some of the manufacture back in-house.

 Ochiba will be exhibiting at The Manufacturing Management Show, Ricoh Arena, Coventry – 22/23 November 2017